mrLennyboy/CS467_Animal_Adoption/README.md

-# CS467_Animal_Adoption

-# Social Playlist Web Application
+# Animal Adoption Web Application

-This is an Agile XP Project built for CS361: Software Engineering W2020.
+This is a group Capstone Web App Project built for CS467 W2021.

 ## Project Idea: